Health and Safety for Lakeville Area Schools Community Education Programs

 - Temperatures screenings will be requested for all students, parents and staff at CLEC with proper social distancing, protection, and hygiene protocols.
 However, temperature screening is not required.

 - If a participant has any symptoms of illness or has a measured temperature of 100 degrees or higher, they will not be allowed to participate.
 Parents/guardians should accompany their child to the Community Education program until they have been screened.
 Please allow extra time for this process.
-Parents/guardians are encouraged, but not required, to wear cloth face coverings during drop off and pick up.
+Parents/guardians are required to wear masks in accordance with State guidance during drop off and pick up.

 - If a participant or staff member becomes sick or symptomatic, they will be isolated from other participants.
 Participants will have their parents/guardians contacted for immediate pick up.
 It is the parent/guardian’s responsibility to have an emergency pick up plan if their child becomes ill while at the program and to communicate emergency pick up contact information in advance to the program staff.
 Staff members will be asked to immediately leave the building if transporting themselves or call an emergency contact for immediate pick up.
 The District uses MDH’s most recent COVID-19 Exclusion Guidance Decision Tree for Symptomatic People in Schools & Child Care Programs.